port-labs/port-docs/docs/self-service-actions/github-workflow/examples/run-service-deployment.md

 </details>

 When the action is finished, it will mark the action run as successful.
-That way, your developers can tell that the deployment has finished successfully.
+That way, your developers can understand your deployment has finished successfully.

 ![Action run audit log](../../../../static/img/self-service-actions/run-service-deployment/runs-audit-log.png)

-## Next steps
+## Next step

 This was a very basic example on how to trigger a GitHub workflow using Port's self-service action.
 We left placeholder code for you to insert your own custom logic that fits your infrastructure.